 Rev. Simon Hansford

 Rev. Simon Hansford is the Moderator of the Synod of New South Wales and the Australian Capital Territory in the Uniting Church in Australia, and was installed as Moderator on 29th September, 2017.
-Simon will serve in this role for three years and will be the 28th Moderator of the Synod.
+Simon will serve in this role for six years (his three year term was extended at Synod 2019) and will be the 28th Moderator of the Synod.

 The Moderator is elected to give prophetic and pastoral leadership to the people and congregations of the Synod, by assisting and encouraging expression of our hope in Jesus Christ, offering challenge because of that same hope, and reminding the church of its call and the God who calls each and every person.

-As Moderator for the next three years, Simon said of his vision for the Uniting Church,
+As Moderator until 2023, Simon said of his vision for the Uniting Church:

 “Our Church has a vital place in our community, and we have a long experience of seeking to engage our community with the gospel, through advocacy, service, and the ministry of individuals and congregations.

 Our lives – and our words – proclaim the hope we have found in Jesus, and this echoes in our worship together, in our challenges for our community and in our service for all those around us.”

 Simon has served in ordained ministry for more than twenty-five years, serving in rural and regional communities across New South Wales.

 He grew up in Sydney and completed a Bachelor of Arts at The University of Sydney in 1988.
 He was formed for ministry at the United Theological College, North Parramatta, completing a Bachelor of Theology, whilst working part time in youth ministry with the Gymea-Miranda Congregation of the Uniting Church.